creof/geo-obj/CONTRIBUTING.md

 1. All exceptions thrown MUST implement ```CrEOF\Geo\Obj\Exception\ExceptionInterface```.
 1. All thrown exception messages MUST end with a period "."
 1. Without a compelling reason new exception classes SHOULD have a use scope outside a single class.

+## Naming
+1. Acronyms in names SHOULD be all uppercase.
+1. Array keys MUST be all lowercase.